 - Outdoor Environmental Studies

-** Only these majors/minors are available at Fraser Coast
+** Only these disciplines are available at Fraser Coast

 Note: Program structures are subject to change.
 Not all USC courses are available on every USC campus.

 Total units: 288

 This recommended study sequence ONLY represents the CURRENT program structure.
 Students in previous structures should use this sequence to inform order of courses and current course details.
 For courses in your commencing structure not included in the current sequence, search the course code for current course offerings and requisites.

 In order to graduate you must:

 - Successfully complete 288 units as outlined in the Program Structure